CSOIreland/PXS-Standard/README.md

 # PXS Standard
-This repository is used to enable the development of the new Standard for exchanging and disseminating statistical data and meta-data.
+This repository is used to enable the development of the new **PXS Standard** for exchanging and disseminating statistical data and meta-data.

 # Introduction
 The PX Format is well established for the presentation and representation of statistical data.
 Its advantages include compactness and ease of reading, both for machines